oslokommune/reusable-docker-build-push/README.md

 # reusable-docker-build-push

-Reusable workflow for Building and pushing Docker images to ECR or other registries 🚀
+Reusable workflow for building and pushing Docker images to ECR or other registries 🚀